givemepower8/givemepower8.github.io/_posts/2017-05-01-How-to-Teach-Kids-Programming.md

 Instead of using index, a unique key is used to locate the item in the container.
 If the caller puts a key-value pair into a table already containing that key (and an associated value), the new value replaces the old one.

-Only one value is associated with each key as there is no duplicate keys in the container.
+Only one value or collection is associated with each key as there is no duplicate keys in the container.

+#### Why Symbol table

+* Occurrence count
+* Caching
+* Memorization

 #### Hash function